5. First aid equipment

 This information should be kept confidential but may be disclosed to the relevant professionals if it is necessary to safeguard or promote the welfare of a student or other members of the College community.

 7.1 The information held by the Head of Administration will include a record of students who need to have access to asthma inhalers, epipens, injections or similar and this information should be circulated to teachers and First Aiders.
+Such information will be flagged up on the College’s Attendance registers.
 Individual students usually have responsibility for keeping such equipment with them.
 In other cases, the equipment will be kept, suitably labelled, by the reception team.

 7.2 Administration of medicines